With the Memorial Day weekend comes the official start to the camping season, at least here in Indiana.

 - The Everything Kids’ Puzzle Book: Mazes, Word Games, Puzzles and More

 One of our campsites turned into a lake during our 5 1/2 month RV trip

 5. Connect the Dots, Hidden Pictures and Maze Books

 If your child isn’t recognizing words yet or doesn’t enjoy word games, then connect the dots, hidden pictures and maze books are always fun.

 - The Everything Kids’ Connect The Dot Book

 - The Everything Kid’s Maze Book

-Either read-a-loud titles that the whole family will love to listen too as they are waiting for the rain to end or books read individually.
+Either read-aloud books that the whole family will love to listen to as they are waiting for the rain to end or books read individually.

-These 10 ideas I am sure only scratch the surface of what can be done when camping in the rain, please leave additional ideas you might have in the comment section below.
+These ten ideas I am sure only scratch the surface of what can be done when camping in the rain, please leave additional ideas you might have in the comment section below.

 - 10 Ways Thrifty People Save Money On Camping